 We've outlined some reasons taking a test soak is a great idea.
 So would you?
 How comfortable are you testing out a hot tub in a dealer's showroom?
 Would you prefer to take the soak with someone, and if so, who?
 A family member?
 A friend?
 And when you take a soak, which features are the most important to you?

-We’d love to hear what you think, so please leave a comment and tell us how you might approach a test soak.
+We would love to hear what you think, so please leave a comment and tell us how you might approach a test soak.
 Thank you!

-Interested in pricing information?
-Click here!
+Interested in hot tub pricing information?

 Would you like to download a free Caldera brochure?
-Click here!

 What Should I Know About Using ASwimsuit In My Hot Tub?